Smith-Group/fitnmr/README.md

 ## Usage

-An example of how to use FitNMR for 2D peak fitting can be found in the [Automated 2D Peak Fitting](https://smith-group.github.io/peak2d.html) vignette.
-If you are not comfortable with running code, we plan to very soon add a set of prewritten scripts that handle 2D peak identification and refitting across multiple spectra.
-All you will need to do is adjust a few settings in each script to do basic fitting of 2D spectra.
+An example of how to use FitNMR for 2D peak fitting can be found in the [Automated 2D Peak Fitting](https://smith-group.github.io/fitnmr/peak2d.html) vignette.
+If you are not comfortable with using R at the command line, we plan to very soon add a set of prewritten scripts that handle 2D peak identification and refitting across multiple spectra.
+All you will need to do is adjust a few settings in each script to do automatic fitting of 2D spectra.

 To get documentation for individual functions, you can use the following commands: